MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ### Name and description

 When you create a rule, you can add a name and description that make the rule easily identifiable for you and your team.
 Rule names must be unique.

+> [!NOTE]
+>You cannot create rule names that are case sensitive because Fraud Protection does not differentiate between capital and lower case letters.
+For example, Fraud Protection considers *myrule*, *MyRule*, and *MYRULE* the same.

 ### Status

 #### Active or inactive rules